sourcehut-mirrors/chawan/doc/css.md

 This unfortunately breaks spoiler mechanisms that rely on "black on black" text not being visible.
 The issue disappears when `visibility: hidden` is applied to the text as well.

+### Borders

+CSS borders are difficult to accurately display on a cell-based display.
+So while the functionality exists, it has some limitations:

+* On tables, borders are always collapsed, even when `border-collapse` is set to `separate`.
+* With `border-collapse: separate`, the spacing between cells is the largest of `border-spacing` times two and the cell width.
+* `border-*-width` is interpreted as a binary value: a width of 0 results in no border, while any other width results in a border of a single type.

 <!-- MANON